KiwiBear/SATemplate/README.md

-<b>Currently in v2.1.3 (Altis)</b>
+<b>Currently in v2.1.9 (Altis)</b>

 Squad Halo (Only available to squad leader.
 Squad members w/in 200 meters of SL will be included in the HALO jump) (SA Created)

 Individual Halo (SA Created)

-Halo at 4.5k, auto open at 300m
+ - Halo at 4.5k, auto open at 300m

-Use shift and z to sleep up and slow down decent
+ - Use shift and z to sleep up and slow down decent

-Right control to cut main chute
+ - Right control to cut main chute

-Main chute can fail
+ - Main chute can fail

-Disable auto deploy via action menu
+ - Disable auto deploy via action menu

+Custom #6 group action menu

+ - AI Halo (lets you command AI to halo jump if they're near the halo board)

+ - AI Revive (lets you command AI to revive others)

 HC Command Radio (SA Created)